Cathair28/webvi-examples/Guides/JSLI/README.md

     return counter++;
 };
 ```

 In the above example, `incrementCounter` is explicitly assigned to the global object but `counter` is implicitly assigned to the global object.
-The implicit assignment of counter to a global may result in accidentally overwriting an exisiting variable named counter used in other scripts.
+The implicit assignment of counter to a global may result in accidentally overwriting an existing variable named counter used in other scripts.

 A more robust JavaScript file may use the wrapper code template described in the [Preparing Your Code For Use With a JavaScript Library Interface](http://www.ni.com/documentation/en/labview-web-module/latest/manual/prepare-your-js-code/) help topic.